ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/maintenance/connection-strings/add-connection-string.dotnet.markdown

 {PANEL: Add a Raven Connection String}

 {NOTE: Secure servers}
- To connect a secure RavenDB server you need to export the certificate from the source server and install it into the destination server.
+ To connect secure RavenDB servers you need to export the certificate from the source server and upload it into the destination server.
  This can be done easily in the RavenDB Studio -> Server Management -> [Certificates view](../../../../server/security/authentication/certificate-management#enabling-communication-between-servers-importing-and-exporting-certificates).
 {NOTE/}